Para-Chloroamphetamine: Short-term effects

 In animals, doses of PCA of 0.5 to 5 mg/kg acutely produce a variety of behavioral and neurochemical effects thought to be due to serotonin release.
 Consequent enhancement of serotonergic signaling, serotonergic effects like myoclonus, the serotonin behavioral syndrome, including tremor, rigidity, Straub tail, hindlimb abduction, lateral head weaving, and reciprocal forepaw treading, inhibition of startle response sensitization, suppression of sexual behavior in females, and the head-twitch response.
 Non-behavioral or physiological effects include activation of the hypothalamic–pituitary–adrenal axis (HPA axis), increased prolactin secretion, and increased plasma renin activity.
+In addition, it increases oxytocin levels.
 PCA and other SRAs like MDMA and α-ethyltryptamine (αET) produce locomotor hyperactivity in animals and this is thought to be serotonin-dependent.
 It is mimicked by serotonin 5-HT_{1B} receptor activation.
 However, PCA is also reported to produce amphetamine-like hyperactivity and stereotypy, as well as amphetamine-like enhancement of conditioned avoidance responding that is independent of serotonergic signaling.

 PCA does not show effects like those of the selective norepinephrine and dopamine releasing agent (NDRA) amphetamine in animals but instead fully substitutes for other serotonin releasing agents like (+)-MBDB and MMAI in rodent drug discrimination tests.
 The findings with PCA are in contrast to those with para-fluoroamphetamine (PFA), which acts as a selective NDRA similarly to amphetamine, fully substitutes for amphetamine in animals, and fails to substitute for (+)-MBDB or MMAI.
 As touched on, PCA can robustly produce the head-twitch response, which is a behavioral proxy of psychedelic-like effects.
 However, PCA does not seem to produce hallucinogenic effects in humans, and hence its activity in the head-twitch paradigm has been described as a false-positive for psychedelic effects.
 The head-twitch response with PCA appears to be dependent on induction of serotonin release and not on direct serotonin receptor agonism by PCA, as it is blocked by destruction of presynaptic serotonergic nerve terminals or by serotonin synthesis inhibition.
 Relatedly, PCA is said not to be a serotonin 5-HT_{2A} receptor agonist (at concentrations up to 10,000 nM).
 However, PCA might nonetheless act as a direct serotonin 5-HT_{2} receptor agonist at high doses, as head twitches induced by it are not blocked by serotonin synthesis inhibition at these doses.
 Although PCA has been reported to produce the head-twitch response, a more modern study reported that it did not do so, at least unless the serotonin transporter (SERT) was artificially expressed in a population of medial prefrontal cortex (mPFC) serotonergic neurons that normally lack the SERT.